-6.1 General considerations when upgrading MySQL Enterprise Monitor 49 6.2 Upgrading to MySQL Enterprise Monitor 3.3 50 6.3 Restoring from Backup 51
+6.1 General considerations when upgrading MySQL Enterprise Monitor 49 6.2 Upgrading to MySQL Enterprise Monitor 3.4 50 6.3 Restoring from Backup 51

-This chapter describes the upgrade process to MySQL Enterprise Monitor 3.3.
+This chapter describes the upgrade process to MySQL Enterprise Monitor 3.4.

-It is not possible to upgrade MySQL Enterprise Monitor 2.3 directly to 3.3 To upgrade a 2.3 installation, you must first upgrade to 3.1.x, then upgrade to 3.3.
+It is not possible to upgrade any version older than MySQL Enterprise Monitor 3.1.0 directly to 3.4.
+To upgrade an older installation, you must first upgrade to 3.1.x, then upgrade to 3.4.

-The upgrade installer generates an error if you attempt to upgrade an older version to 3.3.
+The upgrade installer generates an error if you attempt to upgrade an older version to 3.4.